We Represent Survivors

-At Hennan Culp, we believe that no client is as deserving of zealous and specialized advocacy as a victim of family violence.
-As a result, we do not charge consultation fees for victims of family violence.
+At Hennan Culp, we believe that no client is as deserving of zealous and specialized advocacy as survivors of family violence.
+As a result, we do not charge consultation fees for those who have experienced family violence.

 The terms “domestic violence” and “family violence” are often used interchangeably.
 However, the Texas Family Code utilizes the term “Family Violence” when addressing physical abuse, sexual assault, or threats of physical abuse or sexual assault, occurring between members of the same household or who are in a dating relationship.

-Hennan Culp recognizes that victims of family violence need not only assertive legal representation, but often social, psychological, and financial support.
-Our advocacy for family violence victims involves a holistic approach that considers the various issues and challenges faced by our clients as a result of the abuse they have endured, whether that be a one-time incident or a prolonged history of violence.
+Hennan Culp recognizes that survivors of family violence need not only assertive legal representation, but often social, psychological, and financial support.
+Our advocacy for family violence survivors involves a holistic approach that considers the various issues and challenges faced by our clients as a result of the abuse they have endured, whether that be a one-time incident or a prolonged history of violence.

-If you have been victimized by family violence and are seeking legal advice or representation, please call our firm and set up a free consultation.
+If you have been victimized by family violence and are seeking legal advice or representation, please call our firm at 512.710.9763 and set up a free consultation.